 Here’s the headline: Texas Jack’s has the best brisket I’ve had in the DC area.
-I mean actually very good brisket, and until now, finding very good brisket in Washington has been like finding a herd of unicorns.
+(Note: scroll down for important updates.)
+I mean actually good brisket, and until now, finding very good brisket in Washington has been like finding a herd of unicorns.

 I had been to Texas Jack’s last year with Doug Jacobson, the Kansas City Barbecue Maven, and at that time, as noted in our review, the brisket had a real smoke and beef flavor; however, it was dry.
 This time, it was moist, tender, and flavorful.